dsccommunity/ExchangeDsc/README.md

 # xExchange

-The **xExchange** module contains many DSC resources for configuring and managing Exchange 2013 and 2016 servers including individual server properties, databases, mount points, and Database Availability Groups.
+The **xExchange** module contains many DSC resources for configuring and managing Exchange 2013, 2016, and 2019 (Preview) servers including individual server properties, databases, mount points, and Database Availability Groups.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)